pretzelhands/jinx/README.md

 ## Templating

 This first version of `jinx` offers some very limited templating functionality to make creating sites as frictionless as possible.
-By default `jinx` will look for templates in the `configurations` subdirectory of your `nginx` folder (e.g. `/etc/nginx/configurations`.)
+By default `jinx` will look for templates in the `templates` subdirectory of your `nginx` folder (e.g. `/etc/nginx/templates`.)
 This can be changed by [adjusting the `config_path` setting of `jinx`](#available-options).

 ### Naming of templates

-The name of the template is decided by the file name of it. (e.g. a file `/etc/nginx/configurations/php.conf` can be used by invoking the following command
+The name of the template is decided by the file name of it. (e.g. a file `/etc/nginx/templates/php.conf` can be used by invoking the following command

 ```
 $ jinx site create mysite.com php